General Inverse Force Laws with spherical symmetries.

 Generalizing Force Law

-Assume that our charge exerts a force on a unit charge some location $\vec{r}$ away and the magnitude of this force $F$ is proportional to $\frac{1}{r^n}$ for some $n$.
-In the case of electric charge and gravitational mass, we have $F\propto \frac{1}{r^2}$.
-In the case of magnetic point dipole, we have $F\propto \frac{1}{r^3}$.
+Assume that our charge exerts a force on a unit charge some location r\vec{r} away and the magnitude of this force FF is proportional to 1rn\frac{1}{r^n} for some nn.
+In the case of electric charge and gravitational mass, we have F1r2F\propto \frac{1}{r^2}.
+In the case of magnetic point dipole, we have F1r3F\propto \frac{1}{r^3}.

 Generalizing the Entire Problem

-Now, consider we have a spherically symmetric distribution of these charges–––a hollow sphere for example—we want to find the force of this spherically symmetric “charge” distribution on a unit charge some location $\vec{r}$ away.
+Now, consider we have a spherically symmetric distribution of these charges–––a hollow sphere for example—we want to find the force of this spherically symmetric “charge” distribution on a unit charge some location r\vec{r} away.

 For the Special Case of Electric Charge

 To make our problem concrete, let’s remind ourselves of the solution to this problem in the case of a spherical shell of electric charge with uniform charge density.
-In that case, we know that force exerted on a unit charge inside the sphere is $\bold{0}$.
+In that case, we know that force exerted on a unit charge inside the sphere is 0\bold{0}.
 We further know that the force on a unit charge outside of the sphere exactly equal to the force that would be exerted if we had a singular point charge at the center of the sphere, with the same charge as the entire spherical shell!

 What We Will Try to Achieve